MarcTheSpark/scamp/README.md

 - Playback first, notation second: SCAMP has been designed so that the user interacts with an ensemble, not a score.
 This way, ideas can be quickly auditioned and iterated over based on the sonic result.
 Once the result is deemed satisfactory, the user can then export it as music notation.
-- Compact and expressive code: Efforts have been made to make user code simple and but powerful.
+- Compact and expressive code: Efforts have been made to make user code simple, yet powerful.
 One of the ways this is accomplished is through sensible defaults; although there is a lot of functionality under the hood, it shouldn't be encountered by the user until it is needed.
 - Modularity and adherence as much as possible to the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).